 A lot of homeowners will consider a set of two leaf bi-folds for smaller openings if this is the case weight up the benefits if you have smaller door access and wish to maximise the opening then you should consider a set of the widest french doors which will give you the biggest opening.
 The most common double door opening is roughly 1200mm to 1800mm, with that in mind, give consideration to whether or not French Doors let more daylight in with the limited amount of glazing, and if they would be more aesthetically pleasing.

 What Are The Disadvantages of French Doors?

 The only drawback is the maximum width and height.
-The Aluminium French door range can be made wider and taller than uPVC or composite door sets and could be installed into an opening of around 2200mm wide and 2400mm high without the need of sidelights.
+The Aluminium French door range can be made wider and taller than uPVC or composite door sets and could be installed into an opening of around 2200mm wide and 2400mm high without the need for sidelights.
 Openings larger than this would require a sliding patio door or a Bi-fold door.

 Tips for choosing French Doors.

-When thinking about purchasing a set of French doors, aluminium would be the preferred choice, it has sleeker sight-line than uPVC or a timber French door, the narrower form means better views.
+When thinking about purchasing a set of French doors, aluminium would be the preferred choice, it has a sleeker sight-line than uPVC or a timber French door, the narrower form means better views.

-If the doorway is less than 2M then a French door will allow the most natural light into the space when compared to sliding patio doors.
+If the doorway is less than 2M then a French door will allow the most natural light into the surrounding space when compared to sliding patio doors.

 A French Door set is less expensive than a sliding patio door and bi-folding doors, perfect for homeowners working to a budget.